In this article

 Partnership

-If you’re an owner in a partnership, you will be taxed based on your personal income tax bracket as it relates to your share of business income.
+If you’re an owner of a partnership, you will be taxed based on your personal income tax bracket as it relates to your share of business income.
 All other owners will pay their own share of the partnership’s taxes.

 LLC